An LA Crime Story

 ninety-three LeBaron around the potholes on the east end of Avenida Placido.
 She found a space

-outside Boom Boom Carneceria, parked, popped the last warm bite of a citrus glazed papaya concho
+outside Boom Boom Carneceria, parked, popped the last warm bite of a glazed papaya concho

 into her mouth and chased it with a swig of thermos coffee.
 She got out, locked her car and